 Steps to Install Drupal 8

 For Beginners, it is recommended to download through the installation file as it is the easiest way.
 You can just skip to the relevant sub-point below.
-However, if you wish to expand your knowledge base, read on below.

-1. One-Click installer from hosting provider
+1. One-click installer from hosting provider

 If you have opted to host your web server online through a web hosting provider site, look for a one-click Drupal installer.
 Get in touch with your hosting provider and ask them for a guide or documentation on a one-click Drupal installer.